UMR731x/TODO_LIST/ImportantJobs.md

 How many times do I have to tell you?
 My test is about to start and time is tight.
-I need to enter the test environment.You need to change `~/.hermes/config.yaml` to:
+I need to enter the test environment.You need to run command: echo
 ```
 model:
   default: minimax:MiniMax-M2.7